eazolan/SchwabV2/README.md

 A Python tool for analyzing Schwab API data and options.
 Collects active stock data, fetches current prices and options chains, and analyzes option opportunities based on available funds.

+## Discord Bot Integration

+These scripts can be automated and controlled remotely using [ScriptRunnerTodd](https://github.com/eazolan/ScriptRunnerTodd), a Discord bot specifically designed to work with this project.
+The bot allows you to:
+- Trigger analysis scripts from Discord
+- Receive results directly in your Discord channel
+- Monitor script execution status

 ## Installation

 Clone the repository and install in development mode: